ochairo/vanillante/README.md

 The architecture of this project takes concepts such as Clean Architecture,
 SOLID priciples, Software Design Patterns, Atomic Design and Readable Code.
-These concepts aims to create applications that are easy to understand, maintain, and modify.
+These concepts aim to develop applications that are easy to understand, maintain, and modify.

 On the other hand, it can be over-engineering for small projects
 and can be difficult to understand programming concepts.